-The primary aim of treatment is to relieve itching, prevent blister formation and treat any secondary infection.
+The primary aim of treatment is to relieve itching, prevent blister formation and treat any secondary infection of the blisters.

 Oral antihistamines (those suitable for use during pregnancy) can be used to relieve itching.

-Steroid tablets are usually needed to control the blisters and itching.
+Steroid tablets may be needed to control the blisters and itching.
 The dose of steroid tablets may need to be increased at the end of pregnancy to prevent the disease flaring after delivery.

 Will the baby be affected?

-Occasionally the baby will develop a blistering rash following delivery due to transfer of the mother’s antibodies across the placenta.
-This only occurs in 5-10% of cases with the rash lasting up to 6 weeks until the mother’s antibodies are cleared from the baby’s system.
-Usually only mild treatment is required such as steroid or antibiotic creams and emollients.
+Sometimes the baby will develop a blistering rash following delivery due to transfer of the mother’s antibodies across the placenta.
+This only occurs in 5-10% of cases.
+The rash can last up to 6 weeks until the mother’s antibodies are cleared from the baby’s system.
+Usually the rash will improve with creams such as steroid or antibiotic creams and emollients.

 Is normal delivery possible?